fbpx

 Manage Vegetation Risks

-• Natural vegetation like manzanita or scotch broom plants should be removed.
+• Certain plants like manzanita or scotch broom burn easily.

 Manage Your Home Exterior